SriSatyaKalyan/notes/git.md

 # Git & GitHub

-**Git** is a Version Control System that runs locally on your machine.
-No need of internet to use it. **GitHub** is a service that hosts Git repositories in the cloud and makes it easier to collaborate with other people.
+***Git*** is a Version Control System that runs locally on your machine.
+No need of internet to use it. ***GitHub*** is a service that hosts Git repositories in the cloud and makes it easier to collaborate with other people.
 Online place to share works that is done using Git.

+## Git

 ` git status ` provides the status of the git repo.